-This vegan Beet Greens Vegetable Soup makes a refreshing and nutritious lunch idea, perfect to enjoy in spring and summer.
+This Polish inspired, vegan beet greens vegetable soup is a refreshing and nutritious lunch idea, perfect to enjoy in spring and summer.

 Beet Greens Soup Recipe